Fittleworth railway station

 Fittleworth railway station served the village of Fittleworth in the county of West Sussex in England.
 It was on the London Brighton and South Coast Railway's line between Pulborough and Midhurst.

 The station opened some years after the line (1859) in September 1889 and closed to passengers in February 1955.
 Freight traffic from Fittleworth ceased in 1963 three years before total closure in 1966.
-The small station building remained undeveloped for many years, becoming more and more derelict.
+The small station building remained undeveloped for many years, becoming more and more derelict, reaching its all time low in roughly 1960.
 However the main station was restored and converted into a private dwelling in 1987, the builders restoring the third chimney stack, while the rest like the platelayers hut and the grain shed was left to rot.
 A wreckage of a train is rumored to be there.